 In September 2018, I started a British Academy Sustainable Development project, Visualising Gender-Based Violence in Graphic Awareness Campaigns in Nepal.
 My collaborator, Dr. Barbara Grossman-Thompson (California State University Long Beach), and I are looking at how comics and street art are used to combat domestic abuse, street harassment, trafficking and menstruation-based discrimination in Nepal.
 Among other outputs, we are working with arts collectives and NGOs to run a series of workshops with local schools to improve the use of arts in messaging strategies."

-“Visualizing the World: Graphic Novels, Comics, and Human Rights” The Cambridge Companion to Human Rights and Literature.
+- “Visualizing the World: Graphic Novels, Comics, and Human Rights,” in The Cambridge Companion to Human Rights and Literature.
 Ed.
-C. Parikh.
-Cambridge University Press.
-Forthcoming 2018.
+C. Parikh (Cambridge University Press, 2019)

-“The Graphic Novel.”
-The Oxford History of the Novel in English Vol. 10: South and South-East Asia ed.
-Alex Tickell.
-Oxford University Press.
-Forthcoming 2018
+- “The Graphic Novel,” in The Oxford History of the Novel in English Vol. 10: South and South-East Asia ed.
+Alex Tickell (Oxford University Press, 2019)

-“Sequential Art in the Age of Postcolonial Production: Comics Collectives in Israel and South Africa.”
-Popular Postcolonialisms: Discourses of Empire and Popular Culture.
+- “Sequential Art in the Age of Postcolonial Production: Comics Collectives in Israel and South Africa,” in Popular Postcolonialisms: Discourses of Empire and Popular Culture.
 Eds.
-N. Atia and K. Holden.
-(Routledge, 2018)
+N. Atia and K. Holden (Routledge, 2018)